-Make sure you contact your doctor to schedule an eye exam if you experience severe pain or your vision appears to be worsening after the initial recovery time.
+Contact your doctor to schedule an eye exam if you experience severe pain or your vision worsens after the initial recovery time.

 Will I Be Awake During LASIK Surgery?

 Yes, you will be awake during the LASIK procedure.
-The entire process usually takes about 10 minutes, which includes about a minute of laser shaping on each eye.
+The process usually takes about 10 minutes.
+This includes about a minute of laser shaping on each eye.

 Numbing eye drops will completely desensitize the surface of your eye.
 So, you won’t feel any pain.

 What Happens if You Blink During LASIK Eye Surgery?

 It’s easy to understand why people undergoing LASIK procedures are concerned about blinking.
 Most people blink many times per minute, which increases if they are nervous or focused on their eyes.

 But there is no reason to worry about blinking during LASIK.
 Doctors performing LASIK use a special tool that holds your eyes open during the procedure.
 This ensures that even if you get the urge to blink your eyes will stay open.

 Furthermore, the anesthetic eye drops lubricate your eyes and reduce discomfort.